liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-embedding-portlets-in-themes-and-layout-templates.markdown

 **defaultPreferences**: A string of Portlet Preferences for the application.
 This includes look and feel configurations.

-**instanceId**: The instance id for the app, if the application is instanceable.
+**instanceId**: The instance ID for the app, if the application is instanceable.

 **persistSettings**: Whether to have an application use its default settings, which will persist across layouts.
 The default value is *true*.